 For girls with short to medium hair, this size is for you.
 But don’t fret my long hair friends!
 I found that this barrel achieved the perfect spiral without losing my length.
 After all, we worked hard for our locks and we don’t want to cut them short on credit.

 3/4 inch Curling Iron

 The 3/4” barrel is the most under-estimated curling iron out there.
 You may think because of its small size you’ll get super tight curls, but you’re in for a sweet surprise with this one.
 To achieve the symmetrical style of Amanda Seyfried or Carrie Underwood, simply curl your hair in the same direction (away from your face, for example).
 You will achieve the look of bigger locks without having to pay for an additional iron.
 To complete romantic curls, simply rotate back and forth on the direction you’re curling.
-The best part is, these ringlets will naturally widen as you go through your “no-wash” hair days (check out our awesome article on dry shampoo’s here).
+The best part is, these ringlets will naturally widen as you go through your “no-wash” hair days.
 Or, if you simply can’t wait that long, you can brush/comb them out for the same look.

 This size is flattering for any hair lengths and types, particularly for those of you with a bit of natural curl.
 This barrel is perfect for touching up some of those stubborn places that don’t meet your curl standards.